hanling3/recipe-book/documents/contributions-summary.md

 - Xinlu
     - drafted up part of interview protocols.
     - conducted two rounds of interviews to define our target users and key problem we wanted to address.
-Wrote the 4 corrsponding interview summary.
+Wrote the 4 corresponding interview summaries.
     - categorized interview notes on the affinity diagram, and extracted insights together with teammates.
     - wrote 2 scenarios for key problems.
     - discussed and brainstormed other parts with teammates.